-The whole roof structure is defined by its mounting system which consists of standard sea containers used as walls on either side of the arched roof.
+The whole roof structure is defined by its mounting system, which consists of standard sea containers used as walls on either side of the arched roof.
 Containers can be mounted up to three high and end to end to achieve the desired length.
 This method of mounting has led to this type of structure being called a Container Dome, in reference to the dome-shaped roof.

 - ease of transport to site,

-- ease and speed of installation
+- ease and speed of installation,

-- their ability to be dismantled and
+- their ability to be dismantled, and

 - relocated with equal ease.

-The high-quality fabrics used are
+Also, the high-quality fabrics used are